CodeIncHQ/MiddlewareDispatcher/README.md

 $psr7Response = $middlewareDispatcher->handle($psr7ServerRequest);
 ```

-The dispatcher can also behanve as a middlware and be used within other middlewares:
+The dispatcher can also behave as a PSR-15 middlware:
 ```php
 <?php
 use CodeInc\MiddlewareDispatcher\MiddlewareDispatcher;